Oushesh/Impact_Nexus005/readme_suggestions.md

    * Logs should be under log folder

 ## Assessment Service
    * Abstracts the Folder as a Knowledge Base.
+(DONE)
+     #TODO: Folder selection step using Django Ninja Form select

 ## Bottleneck:
 AWS Bottleneck.